Description of race rules and penalties

 Each team should provide two (2) vehicles.
 Official vehicle signs will be issued to each team vehicle.
 A 60-minute penalty will be assessed for failure to properly display these signs.
 A team found with more than two vehicles on the race course or more than one vehicle in one of the restricted areas will be disqualified.

-(Each team must present two reflective vests, two flashlights (or Hat Headllights) and two LED flashers for inspection at the Start Check-In Tent.
-Teams are then issued the official race wrist wrap).
+(Each team must present two reflective vests, two flashlights (or Headllights) and two LED flashers for inspection at the Start Check-In Tent.
+Teams are then issued the official race wrist wrap and allowed to participate).

 Each team is responsible for ensuring all of their volunteers show up at the appointed time, to their assigned job and fulfill the tasks required.
 If a volunteer cannot report to duty, it is up to the Team Captain to find an alternate volunteer and make sure they report to the appointed job site.
 Failure of a volunteer assignment to be fulfilled will result in disqualification without appeal.